 The equation of time

-This is the equation that explains the difference between
+This is the equation for the difference between

-Solar time is not of continuous length.
+Solar time gives days that are not of continuous length.
 The length of a

 solar day varies due to: